-Now, I still have the choice: go back where I came from.
-Or return to Rantepao following the blue line of the ballpoint pen.
+Now I still have a choice: go back the way I came.
+Or go back to Rantepao by following the blue line on the ballpoint pen.

 Of course, this is the second option that tempts me.
 Of course, to spin my nose in the wind, from village to village, to stop everywhere for new photos, to leave without calculating too much distances, I miss the junction where I should have turned.

 I see that the road is less and less a road and more and more full of stones, holes, muddy puddles.
 I can see the big gray cloud in my back, which is swelling and getting closer.
 I even recognize very well two-three villages and all these landscapes that had subjugated me, three years earlier, on this rotten road that I had sworn not to resume.

 When I see a new handful of houses come up, I finally decide to ask my way to a young girl, who comes home hastily.

 It tells me vaguely the direction in which I go.
 She speaks very poor English and my skinny Bahasa is not enough.
 Of course, I left the guesthouse my little conversation book.